practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 $
 ```

-When you want the "normal" **OpenJDK** installation being your default Java environment again, then edit and re-activate your _**.bashrc**_ file to get it back in front.
+When you want the "normal" **OpenJDK** (Java Development Kit: https://openjdk.org/index.html) installation being your default Java environment again, then edit and re-activate your _**.bashrc**_ file.
 Comment its last two lines like this:

 ```
 # export SDKMAN_DIR="$HOME/.sdkman"